christianh17/ioBroker.bydhvs/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->
+## **WORK IN PROGRESS**
+* Compatibility with js.controller 5x
+* Removed some bugs in detecting inverter
+* Inverternumber ist logged, so I can easily add new inverters if neccerary, just send me the silly-log if inverter is unknown.

 ### 1.4.0 (2022-10-31)
 * Update of referred modules (mainly around testing)
 * improvmenets contributed by Tapter (5 modules, readme and better readable code)